-The exact location inside the cell and other object attributes like texture, size, pose, model type are randomly sampled.
-The reward for policy $\pi_\omega$ is computed per cell and is negative of the IoU of the bounding box predicted by the model.
+To include variable number of objects in the image, we randomly sample $n$ = number of objects ($2 \leq n \leq 12)$ and invoke $\pi_\omega$ $n$ times.
+Other parameters like lighting, texture, car model, pose, size of the object are randomly sampled.
+The reward for policy $\pi_\omega$ is computed per cell and is negative of the IoU of the bounding box predicted by the learner $h$.

-\textbf{Task Model ($H$)}: We use FasterRCNN \cite{ren2015faster} with ROI Align and ResNet101 with feature pyramid network \cite{lin2017feature} architecture as the backbone for object detection.
-Please refer to the supplementary material for the hyperparameters and the training schedule.
+The learner $h$ is implemented as Faster-RCNN \cite{ren2015faster} with RoI-Align and ResNet101 with feature pyramid network \cite{lin2017feature} architecture as the backbone for all our evaluations.